Jeffrey-Kong-0500/Plan_Z/README.md

 # Plan_Z
-A start-up research about pet store digitalization
+A start-up research about pet shop digitalization